tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 display_unicode Objects
 ^^^^^^^^^^^^^^^^^^^^^^^

-This class is for displaying portions of a unicode string to the screen.
+This class is for displaying portions of a Unicode string to the screen.
 The reason this is needed is because not all Unicode characters are the same width.
-So, for example, if one wishes to display a portion of a unicode string to a screen that's 80 ASCII characters wide, one can't simply perform:
+So, for example, if one wishes to display a portion of a Unicode string to a screen that's 80 ASCII characters wide, one can't simply perform:

 >>> messenger.output(unicode_string[0:80])